top of page

-As expected, I’ve been receiving a lot of calls lately from friends, family, and clients all sharing in the same sticker shock when opening their mailboxes over the past few weeks.
-If you’ve opened an envelope with the Lackawanna County Seal and “NOTICE OF TENTATIVE ASSESSMENT CHANGE” in bold, all caps, you know exactly what I mean.
-Your heart might have dropped, wondering what this new number means for you.
-But here’s the truth: these new values don’t provide you with any context to determine whether they’re good or bad, so I want to take a moment to explain why this is happening and what you should do.
+As expected, I’ve been receiving numerous calls lately.
+Friends, family, and clients are all sharing the same sticker shock when they open their mailboxes.
+If you find an envelope with the Lackawanna County Seal and “NOTICE OF TENTATIVE ASSESSMENT CHANGE” in bold, all caps, you likely understand the feeling.
+Your heart might have dropped, wondering what the new number means for you.
+Here’s the truth: these new values don’t provide context to determine whether they’re good or bad.
+Therefore, I want to explain why this is happening and what you should do.

 First and foremost, don’t panic.
-The most important thing to ask yourselves is, “If I wanted to sell my property today, is this how much I would sell it for?”
-Regardless of what your new assessed value says, it doesn’t give any real indication of whether your taxes will go up or down.
+The most crucial thing to consider is, “If I wanted to sell my property today, is this how much I would sell it for?”
+Regardless of your new assessed value, it doesn’t truly indicate whether your taxes will go up or down.
 So, for now, take a deep breath.
-We’ll get through this together, and here’s why.
+We’ll get through this together.

 Assessed Value vs. Fair Market Value